CSA Score

 Your CSA data is tied to your USDOT number.
 Every inspection, every violation, and every reportable crash feeds into the system.
 The FMCSA uses this data to calculate percentile rankings that compare your safety performance against other carriers of similar size.

-For a comprehensive guide to understanding and improving your scores, see our CSA scores guide.
 For the regulatory context behind CSA, check our FMCSA compliance guide.

 The Seven BASIC Categories